-Before I left for sunny Florida, my brother was sweet and thoughtful enough to gift me a camera, so even though I didn’t start writing, I dove in headfirst taking pictures of everything that I came across.
+Before I left for sunny Florida though, my brother was sweet and thoughtful enough to gift me a camera, so even though I didn’t start writing, I dove in headfirst taking pictures of everything that I came across.

 People who know me, who were following the blog for me probably wouldn’t mind, but then again, if I was going to be investing time in this, I’d at least want to reach more people than my immediate circle.
-I promised myself that I would start a blog once I found my voice and my place, my plans, and the value I could bring.
+I promised myself that I would start a blog once I found my voice and my place, and figured out my plans.

 What finally pushed me over the edge was leaving my job at WDW and not knowing what to do next.
 For once in my life, I had no plans, no clue to the future, nothing.
 I never planned anything after that.
 I was left with a blank canvas just dying to be colored on.
 It was both very scary and very freeing, having no path, no direction.

 I started helping out with my family’s business and would travel with them quite often, going places I never would have thought about on my own.
 There I was, taking all these pictures, visiting new places, collecting memories and experiences, thinking up tips and ideas, and I finally felt ready to start actively planning what I would do.
 Around the same time, the possibility of moving to Spain to study a Master’s degree popped up.
 That was it.
 I was not about to waste an opportunity, not again.